atomaszewicz/exif/RStdo/Analysis.md

-Since R doesn't have a built-in function to find the mode of a dataset, we build one ourselves:
+Since R doesn't have a built-in function to find the mode of a dataset, we find a clever, terse version online and impliment it:

 ```R
 Mode <- function(x) {